paradite/claude-code-is-all-you-need/README.md

 # Claude Code is All You Need

-A curated list of non-coding use cases for Claude Code, meant as inspiration for people to think about and discover new ways of using Claude Code.
+A curated list of non-coding use cases for Claude Code, intended to inspire people to think about and discover new ways of using Claude Code.

 ## Writing / Publishing